Cogges/cogges.github.io/ladies.md

 ### Expresso Breakfast
 Expresso Breakfast provides a welcoming and relaxed setting for women of any age to enjoy food, conversation and an inspirational short talk.
 The breakfasts are held three times a year on a Saturday morning.

-### Create for Summer (Thurs 19th June 2014 at 7.30pm)
+### Create for Summer
-This is a new event where women can meet up to enjoy making some stunning new crafts.
-There will be glass painting, flower arrangements and canvas wall art as well as beautiful makes from 'Makeve'.
+This is a new event where women can meet up to enjoy making some stunning crafts such as glass painting, flower arrangements, canvas wall art and jewellery making.
 A relaxed evening with Pimms and party bites!

 ### Create for Christmas